default search action

 ISMB-2000: Bioinformatics enters a new millennium.
 749

-- Frédéric Plewniak, Julie Dawn Thompson, Olivier Poch:
+, Julie Dawn Thompson, Olivier Poch:

 Ballast: Blast post-processing based on locally conserved segments.
-750-759 - Pauline C. Ng, Jorja G. Henikoff, Steven Henikoff:
+750-759 - Pauline C. Ng, Jorja G. Henikoff, Steven Henikoff

 PHAT: a transmembrane-specific substitution matrix.
-760-766 - Junhyong Kim, Etsuko N. Moriyama, Coral G. Warr, Peter J. Clyne, John R. Carlson:
+760-766 - Junhyong Kim, Etsuko N. Moriyama, Coral G. Warr

 Identification of novel multi-transmembrane proteins from genomic databases using quasi-periodic structural properties.
 767-775 - Naomi Siew, Arne Elofsson, Leszek Rychlewski, Daniel Fischer: